-How to Survive Flying with a Head Cold
+How to Survive Flying with a Cold

 Read More: What to do if you get sick at Disney

-I did some crowdsourcing and research to see what I could learn about how to keep my nasal passages and ears clear for the flights.
+Since I really needed to get on that airplane, I did some crowdsourcing and research to see what I could learn about how to keep my nasal passages and ears clear for the flights.
 What I learned was also confirmed by a visit to our local pharmacist when I went to stock up on cold medicines.

 - Another option is to try a nasal spray (such as Afrin) to shrink the nasal passages.
-When those are swollen, the eustachian tubes can become clogged, which makes it harder for your ears to pop.
+When those are swollen, the eustachian tubes can become clogged, which makes it harder for your ears to pop and equalize pressure between your inner ear and the cabin air.
 In a worst case scenario, you could end up with ears plugged for days, temporary hearing loss, or even a ruptured eardrum.

-Chewing gum or swallowing (drinking water or other liquids) can help in many cases.
+- Chewing gum, sucking lozenges or drinking water or other liquids can help in many cases.
 Before and during the trip, I drank plenty of fluids, Vitamin C and rested as best as I could.
 Flying may be stressful and uncomfortable in some ways, but it does force you to rest, at least physically.
-I made sure I had a full water bottle for both flights (purchased after we went through security, of course), so that I didn’t have to wait for the in-flight service – or have an uncovered glass of water on my tray with a squirmy 5-year-old in the seat next to me.
+I made sure I had a refillable water bottle so I could fill up after passing through security.
+That meant I didn’t have to wait for the flight attendants to bring me water – or have an uncovered glass of water on my tray with a squirmy 5-year-old in the seat next to me.

-Invest in Ear Planes to Avoid Ear Pain
+The Must-Have Product to Avoid Ear Pain

 Per a friend’s suggestion, I invested in a pair of Ear Planes.
 That’s an earplug made specifically for people flying with sensitive ears, or who have a cold, sinus problems or allergies.
 I do think these made the biggest difference in my case.
 It was a relief to not feel the pressure in my head at all or have to constantly try to get my ears to pop to relieve it.